Lycolia/ts-next-boilerplate/README.md

 Settings for customize `_next` directory path

-- This is useful, if have multiple Next.js instances in the same directory.
+- This is useful, if have multiple Next.js instances in the same directory
 - [Reference](https://nextjs.org/docs/api-reference/next.config.js/cdn-support-with-asset-prefix)